Navigation: Reference > Backup files >

 1.select File>Open or the equivalent Main tool bar button, the Open window will appear

-2.select Table planner backup Table planner backup in the Enable drop-down.
+2.select Table planner backup (*.tpb) in the Files of type drop-down.

 3.navigate to the folder containing the backup files, usually Documents\PerfectTablePlan\backups .